Amari Bailey: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "UCLA 2022 Basketball Commitments".
+Rivals.
+Retrieved March 25, 2022.; "2022 UCLA Bruins Recruiting Class".
+ESPN.
+Retrieved March 25, 2022.; "2022 Team Ranking".
+Rivals.
+Retrieved March 25, 2022.;

 College career

 Bailey began the 2022–23 season winning the Pac-12 Conference's freshman of the week award twice, and had a couple of 19-point games against Pepperdine and Stanford.
 He was injured against Kentucky when the Wildcats' center Oscar Tshiebwe stepped on his left foot.
 Bailey aggravated his injury the following game.
 From December 30, 2022, until January 26, 2023, he was sidelined for seven games due to discomfort in his foot.
 On February 9, Bailey scored 24 points in a win against Oregon State.
 After UCLA's best defender, Jaylen Clark, suffered a season-ending leg injury in the regular-season finale, Bailey assumed the task of defending the opposition's top perimeter player, and he also increased his scoring.

 In the Bruins' opener in the 2023 Pac-12 tournament, Bailey scored a career-high 26 points in a win over Colorado.
 He had 19 points and seven rebounds in the finals, which UCLA lost 61–59 to Arizona.
 He was named to the 2023 All-Pac-12 Tournament team.
 He helped the Bruins advance to the Sweet 16 of the 2023 NCAA tournament, averaging 15.5 points and 6.0 assists while converting 49.5% of his field goals and 38.9% of his three-pointers.
 In the six games after Clark's injury, Bailey averaged 17.3 points and shot 56.1%.
 He ended the 2022–23 season with averages of 11.2 points, 3.8 rebounds, and 2.2 assists in 30 games, including 28 starts.
 He was named to the Pac-12 All-Freshman Team.
 After the season, he declared for the NBA draft.

+On January 30, 2026, Bailey became the center of a major eligibility and legal controversy after it was reported that he had hired a lawyer and an agent to obtain college eligibility, despite having previously forgone his eligibility and playing 10 games in the NBA.
+On February 11, he visited the Grand Canyon Antelopes in an official recruiting visit during their game against New Mexico.